 Also for Americans, you will need to find out which French consulate/embassy office in the United States will handle your Visa application; there are several around the country, and each one covers different states.
 I'm a native of New Jersey, so I had to go to the French Embassy in New York City.
 To find out which French Embassy office you will need to contact, start here: http://www.ambafrance-us.org/spip.php?article359 -- it's the site for the French Embassy in Washington, D.C.
 Keep in mind that the French government web sites are the most correct source of information on immigration rules, so no matter what you may have read on other sites or in books, you should always double-check your information... and even then, you might still find a surprise or two along the way.
 Get used to it: this is France.

 If you are from a non-EU country other than the United States, you will need to find the web site for your country's embassy in France and/or France's embassy in your country, to find similar links that will apply in your own situation.
-Nationals of some countries need a travel Visa even for a short visit to France, so find out the rules before you buy that plane ticket!
-And for EU citizens, it is my understanding that you need no special documents, other than your EU passport, in order to live and work legally in France.
+Nationals of some countries need a travel Visa even for a short visit to France, so find out the rules for your country before you buy that plane ticket!
+And for EU citizens, it is my understanding that you need no special documents, other than your EU passport, in order to live and work legally in France; lucky you!

 - French.about.com's "Living and Working in France" pages

 - Top 8 Books about Living and Working in France

 * * * * * * * * *

 2) How hard/easy is it to get a job in France?
 I want to come there, but I need to find a job in order to support myself, and transferring with my current employer isn't an option.
 And do I need to speak French in order to work in France?